Royal North Devon Golf Club: First century, J.H. Taylor, and the Amateur (1868–1963)

+Modern developments (1964–present)

+The entrance of RND in 2014, the 150th anniversary of the club's founding.

+The club provides facilities for one of the largest junior sections in England.

 Geography

+Flora and fauna

+RND is situated on a Site of Special Scientific Interest, featuring diverse flora and fauna along the Atlantic coastline.

 RND is located on Northam Burrows between Northam and Westward Ho!
 Northam Burrows is common land and was notified as a Site of Special Scientific Interest in 1988.
 Golfers share the environment with sheep, ponies and walkers.
-In January 2018 part of the seventh green was washed away during Storm Eleanor and there is disagreement between the golf club and Natural England on the management of the coast.
-There are no plans by Natural England to build coast defences here and point out that the golf club can build two new greens elsewhere and relinquish two existing greens.